tweag/nickel/notes/overriding.md

 And the interpretation of a merge tree by a merge function:

 ```
-// can be extended, as long as it is totally ordered
+// can be extended, as long as it is a partially ordered set
 Priority = Number | -inf | +inf | ...

 interpret (Merge(ast_1,meta_1),Merge(ast_2,meta_2)) f =